Centrality-Based Traffic Restriction in Delayed Epidemic Networks: Results

-Fig.~\ref{Fig:H2norm1} shows the logarithmic scale performance of the original, optimal, and robust networks with respect to the desired traffic volume of the meta-population when all of the sub-populations, regardless of their centrality, experience an equal level of disturbance.
-As it was mentioned earlier, the smaller the value of performance, the better the obtained performance.
+Fig.~\ref{Fig:Tree_norm}(a) shows the logarithmic scale performance of the original, optimal, and robust networks with respect to the desired traffic volume of the meta-population when all of the sub-populations, regardless of their centrality, experience an equal level of disturbance.
+As it was mentioned in the preceding sections, the smaller the value of performance, the better the obtained performance.
 Hence, the optimal and robust controllers have been successful in improving the performance of the original network, while the optimal network results in a slightly better performance due to its less conservative weight distribution.

-Additionally, a comparison between the highest performance of both optimization methods is presented in Fig.~\ref{Fig:H2norm2} to put more emphasis on the importance of considering worst cases while determining the intensity of traffic restriction during the epidemic.
-As the overall traffic volume constraint becomes harder in terms of reaching its maximum possible value and increases from $0.1$ to $63$, the difference between the maximum performance of the two resulting networks increases by $13$ times.
+Additionally, a comparison between the highest performance of both optimization methods is presented in Fig.~\ref{Fig:Tree_norm}(b) to put more emphasis on the importance of considering worst cases while determining the intensity of traffic restriction during the epidemic.
+The direct correlation between network performance measure, $\rhoo$, and time-delay can be found in Fig.~\ref{Fig:Tree_norm}(c).
+As was expected, increasing time-delay impairs the performance.

+To make a better comparison between the resulted networks, the bar diagram of the edge weights, or traffic volumes, is represented in Fig.~\ref{Fig:Tree_Weightbar}.
+It can be seen that between the connections with highest volume, $(1,2)$, $(2,10)$, $(2,11)$, $(2,15)$, and $(15,18)$, only the ones connecting two of three hubs have considerable drop in volume.
+The centrality diagram of sub-populations can be found in Fig.~\ref{Fig:Tree_Centralitybar}.

 The detailed results of the performance improvement through optimal and robust epidemic controls are represented in Table.~\ref{table_1} for Case $1$ with uniform noise distribution, i.e. $\sigma_i=1$ for $i=1,\ldots,n$, and Case $2$ is the worst case explained in \eqref{worst-case}.